 - Child care, not to exceed local Child Development Center (CDC) rates.

-- Mileage, Parking, Tolls, paid at current government reimbursement rate for
+- Mileage, Parking, Tolls, paid at current government reimbursement rate for privately owned vehicles.

-was issued.
+- Travel Expenses, incurred during participation in training, conferences and other approved events, provided it was approved in advance and an ITA was issued.
 Travel expenses will be paid in accordance with Joint Federal Travel Regulations.

 The command may provide the following equipment to the ombudsman: